DIYgod/RSSHub/website/docs/joinus/new-rss/add-docs.md

 </TabItem>
 </Tabs>

-The documentation is written in Markdown and rendered with [Docusaurus v2](https://docusaurus.io/docs).
+The documentation is written in MDX and rendered with [Docusaurus v2](https://docusaurus.io/docs).

 To add documentation to your route, use the `Route` React component.
 It works like HTML tag.
 The following are the most commonly used component properties: